 Please select the Downloads menu item for ARC Requirements, ARC Construction Approval Forms, and Real Estate and Open House Guidelines.

 Additional information is available on this website under the ARC menu item.

 Members: Dan Field, Charlie Ryan, Bob Dums, Donna Freeman, Lynn Shepler, Barry Slobin, Ken Vander Schaaf

 Board of Directors – Springs HOA

 The HOA Board of Directors (hereinafter “Board”) works closely with, and relies heavily upon, its committees.
 Like the Board, these committees are made up of unpaid volunteers who serve in the interest of The Springs community.
 Each committee chooses its own officers and establishes the appropriate size for its membership.
 One member of the Board serves as liaison to each committee but generally does not serve as the committee chair.
 Each committee has a budget, determined annually by the Board.
 Committees conduct their own business, advise the Board on issues in their area of responsibility, and consult with other property owners on policies and procedures.

-Members: Anthony Freeman, Curtis Ish, Joel Shanus, Karl Svatek
+Members: Anthony Freeman, Ruth Howard, Curtis Ish, Linda Shoaf, Karl Svatek

 The Finance Committee of The Springs at High Rock HOA was formed to assist the HOA Board of Directors and specifically the treasurer of the board with the management of financially related matters.
 The Finance Committee members will be called upon for opinions, advice, and assistance with asset, debt, and money issues of the HOA.
 The members, especially the chair of the committee, will at times be called upon to fill in for some of the treasurer’s duties whenever needed or in the absence of the treasurer.
 The committee will give and receive assistance to the property management company, The Springs’ board, and treasurer while maintaining the confidentiality of any personal information of property owners.